angular/angular/aio/content/guide/ivy.md

 This compatibility is provided by a tool known as the Angular compatibility compiler (`ngcc`).
 CLI commands run `ngcc` as needed when performing an Angular build.

+For more information on how to publish libraries see [Publishing your Library](guide/creating-libraries#publishing-your-library).

 {@a speeding-up-ngcc-compilation}
 ### Speeding up ngcc compilation